Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: From MVSD to polarization

 \section{From MVSD to polarization}

-In a system described by the LEDO in \eq{rho:LE}, the actual spin density matrix as a function of the momentum in \eq{eq:cooper-frye} is most conveniently expressed as an integral over the freeze-out hypersurface (we remind that $\Sigma$ is arbitrary) because this is the most convenient choice in order to make an expansion of the thermodynamic fields.
+In a system described by the LEDO in \eq{rho:LE}, the actual spin density matrix as a function of the momentum in \eq{eq:cooper-frye} is most conveniently expressed as an integral over the freeze-out hypersurface (we remind that $\Sigma$ is arbitrary) because this is the most convenient choice to expand the thermodynamic fields.
 By using the decomposition \eq{fdecomp} we thus have

 By using the definitions \eq{exp:P} and \eq{exp:T1}, we then have

 where the integrands are obtained by tracing the spin density matrix in phase space instead of the properly defined one, in \eq{exp:P} and \eq{exp:T1}.